sunyuding/cloud-university/aws/cloudtrail.md

 The AWS CloudTrail service provides which of the following?
 - Logs of the API requests for AWS resources within your account

-Q. A third-party security application is making API calls to your AWS account.
+Question: A third-party security application is making API calls to your AWS account.
 However, it is failing to operate correctly and returns a generic "Access Denied" message.
 Where can you look to identity the cause of this error?
 - AWS CloudTrail